jmtroth0/Genealogy/README.md

 ## Features

+>Teacher page to create new units for any of their sections

 >Photo and PDF upload

->Teacher page to create new units and
+>Family Member categorization

 ## Techs

->Built on a Ruby on Rails API as a Backbone single-page app.
+>Built on a Ruby on Rails API as a Backbone.js single-page app.

 >Paperclip for file upload and AWS S3 for storage.